-- (2) Council may attach conditions to a development permit to ensure compliance with the Municipal Plan and these Regulations, and the permit holder will be responsible for full compliance with these conditions. - (3) A development permit is valid for a period of one year and may be extended for one (1) additional year if requested by the applicant, up to a maximum of two years. - (4) The issuance of a development permit does not prevent Council from thereafter requiring the correction of errors or ordering the cessation, removal of, and remedial work on any development being carried out that is in violation of the Municipal Plan or these Regulations. - (5) Council may revoke a permit: - (a) for failure by the holder of the permit to comply with these Regulations or any condition attached to the permit or approval in principle, - (b) where Council determines that the permit holder has changed the proposed development in a way that significantly alters the intent of the original application, or - (c) where the permit was issued in error or on the basis of incorrect information. - (6) No person shall change the application for which a development permit was issued unless Council has issued written approval of the change. - (7) A copy of the development permit, along with plans and specifications, shall be kept on the site until the development is completed. - (8) A decision by Council on an application for an approval in principle or a development permit may be appealed in accordance with Section 42 of the Act.
+- (2) Council may attach conditions to a development permit to ensure compliance with the Municipal Plan and these Regulations, and the permit holder will be responsible for full compliance with these conditions. - (3) A development permit is valid for a specified period not to exceed one (1) year.
+If the development has not commenced, the permit may be renewed at the discretion of Council. - (4) The issuance of a development permit does not prevent Council from thereafter requiring the correction of errors or ordering the termination of and remedial work on any development being carried out that is in violation of the Municipal Plan or these Regulations. - (5) The approval of an application and associated plans and drawings shall not prevent Council from thereafter requiring the correction of errors or from ordering the cessation, removal of, or remedial work on any development in the event the same is in violation of these Development Regulations or any other regulations or statute. - (6) Council may revoke a permit: - (a) for failure by the holder of the permit to comply with these Regulations or any condition attached to the permit or approval in principle, - (b) where Council determines that the permit holder has changed the proposed development in a way that significantly alters the intent of the original application, or - (c) where the permit was issued in error or based on incorrect information. - (7) No person shall change the application for which a development permit was issued unless Council has issued written approval of the change. - (8) A copy of the development permit, along with plans and specifications, shall be kept on the site until the development is completed. - (9) A decision by Council on an application for a development permit may be appealed in accordance with Section 42 of the Act.